edalorzo/fundamental-programming/README.rst

       throw new ValidationException(violations);
   }

 For me, this possibility of having an object in an inconsistent state is a major design flaw.
-My point is that if the object was properly designed, it should defend itself from getting into an invalid state from the beginning.
+My point is that if the object was properly designed, it should defend itself from getting into an invalid state since its inception.

 We could improve things a little bit if we made a our setter methods to also do validations: